HiFiPy/HiFiPy/README.md

 your PYTHONPATH system variable.
 Installation instructions on other systems is not yet available.
 --->
+Build from source using the command

+    python setup.py install

 ## Reading in 2D post-processed simulation output files
 The following commands will allow access to the grid and the HDF5